The menopause has a lot to answer for when it comes to how our skin looks and feels.

 Caring for your skin in your 60s can feel like you’re starting from scratch.
 But don’t fret.
 Following these tips for guidance will help you get back to grips with your complexion.

 We know the benefits of exercising our bodies, but what about our faces?
 Giving the muscles in your face a workout can help them to become stronger and leaner, sculpting and toning your complexion.
 It can boost volume too, just as daily squats will lift and enhance your behind.
 Want to give it a try?
 Say the vowels out loud from “A” to “U”, over emphasising the pronunciation of each.
 Doing this 10 times every morning is a great place to start.
-It might take a little while to see results from facial exercises, but in the short term, they will increase oxygen and blood flow to your skin for an instant glow.
+It might take a little while to see results from facial massage and exercises, but in the short term, they will increase oxygen and blood flow to your skin for an instant glow.

 It isn’t just collagen and elastin that trickle away as we age, but hyaluronic acid too.
 With less of this hero hydrator molecule present naturally in the skin, our complexions can become dehydrated, with lines more amplified.
 Slathering on a topical hyaluronic acid will plump and rehydrate the skin, bringing back lost bounce.

-Taking care over your diet will positively impact your complexion.
+Taking care over your diet will positively impact your complexion and gut health.
 Try to eat plenty of fruit and veg – the more variety in type and colour, the better.
 You’ll need plenty of protein too, for the body to repair itself and function at its best.
 Lean meat, fish and dairy are all good sources of protein, or, if you’re vegetarian or vegan, look to beans, pulses and lentils instead.
 Remember, carbs aren’t the enemy, rather a starchy source of fibre and energy.
 Depriving yourself or following fad diets can cause your complexion to sag and wrinkle.
 Everything in moderation is a good rule of thumb to follow.